lvpp/jcosmo-docs/docs/vle.md

   <figcaption><strong>Figura 1.</strong> Schematic representation of the equilibrium between two generic phases.</figcaption>
 </figure>

-There are some criterias for an equilibrium occur.
+There are some criteria for an equilibrium occur.
 Firstly, if there were a pressure imbalance in the system, it would tend to contract or expand until its pressure equalized with that of its surroundings.
 Thus, for a system to be in equilibrium, mechanical equilibrium is essential, with no pressure variations [@Koretsky2012;@Smith2007]:

 $$P^{\alpha} = P^{\beta} \tag{1}$$